nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

-The ``spatial`` propery is read-only; changing any values will not change properties of the layer.
+The ``spatial`` property is read-only; changing any value will not change properties of the layer.

--  NEST sees the elements of the layer in the same way as the elements of any NodeCollection.
+-  NEST sees the elements of the layer in the same way as the elements of any other NodeCollection.
 NodeCollections created as layers can therefore be used in the same ways as any standard NodeCollection.
    However, operations requiring a NodeCollection with spatial data (e.g.
-   ``Connect`` with spatial dependence, or visualization of layers) can only be used on NodeCollections created as layers.
+   ``Connect`` with spatial dependence, or visualization of layers) can only be used on NodeCollections created with spatial distribution.

 .. literalinclude:: ../topology/user_manual_scripts/layers.py
     :start-after: #{ layer1p #}